idenkov/docker-lemp/README.md

 * SQL - At first start the Percona container will take any .sql.gz files and import into the default DB specified in docker-compose.yml
 * logs - Access and error logs from nginx
-* conf - Configuration for the different services, links/cpy/volumes defined ind dockerfile and docker-compose.yml
+* conf - Configuration for the different services, links/copy/volumes defined in dockerfile and docker-compose.yml
-* sites - nginx sites/vhosts config, currently lb was just for testing
+* sites - nginx sites/vhosts config, currently lb was just for testing.
 * www - web root